alligatormon/alligator/doc/aggregate.md

 Specify of the level of logging for the aggregator.
 Units for this option are explained in this [document](https://github.com/alligatormon/alligator/blob/master/doc/configuration.md#available-log-levels)

+## threaded_loop_name
+Default: -\
+Plural: no

+Specifies the declared name of the threaded loop.
+More information about the threaded loop can be found in the [threaded_loop](https://github.com/alligatormon/alligator/blob/master/doc/threaded-loop.md) documentation.
+This enables the thread pool for a particular aggregator and ensures that the main thread does not process it.

 ## stdin
 Specifies the body to be passed to the stdin of the called script.